September 8, 2022

 Understanding the Family Roles in Addiction

-Understanding the family roles in addiction is essential to begin the process of healing a family.
-Substance abuse or addiction creates wide ripples of negative effects around the person using or drinking.
-More interestingly, addiction severely alters the family dynamic.
-Roles reverse, roles change, as life at home must adjust to the reality of addiction.
-In this article, we dive into the family roles in addiction.
-Can you identify what role you play?
+Addiction creates wide ripples of negative effects around the person using or drinking, severely altering the family dynamic.
+Roles reverse and change as life at home adjusts to the reality of addiction.
+In this article, we dive into the family roles in addiction to help you identify what role you play and begin the process of healing your family.

 Addiction's Overall Impact on the Family

-Some members may avoid talking to the person with addiction because they don’t want to get involved in the entire chaos that comes with substance abuse.
+Some members may avoid talking to the person with addiction because they don’t want to get involved in the chaos that comes with substance abuse.
+Others may want to confront the person and convince them to get professional help, while some may pretend everything is normal, thinking it’s best to do nothing.
+How different family members respond depends on several factors:

-The person with addiction pushes all family members to their limits and refuses to take responsibility for their actions or acknowledge the damage they have inflicted upon everyone, resulting in irredeemable marital breakdowns and broken families.
+The person with addiction pushes all family members to their limits and refuses to take responsibility for their actions or acknowledge the damage they have inflicted, resulting in irredeemable marital breakdowns and broken families.

 Family Roles in Addiction